 Colours from Country

-Colours used in this site design are rooted in Mitakoodi Country in north-west Queensland — Uncle Bill’s place of origin.
+Colours used in this site design are rooted in Mitakoodi Country, Pimurra (north-west Queensland), and Cloncurry, my place of origin.

 Each colour is adapted from a natural counterpart in Country.

 Earth red.
-The iron-rich red of the soil and stone of the country Uncle Bill is from — the Selwyn Range and the river basins it feeds.
+The iron-rich red of the soil and stone of the country I am from: Pimurra (Cloncurry).
 This colour appears throughout as accent and emphasis: in marks that signal something important.

 #8b2f1a